Traffic Committee

 The Randwick Traffic Committee is a committee of Randwick City Council set up under a delegation from Transport for NSW (TfNSW), to deal with traffic matters on local roads.

 Any members of the community, wishing to make representations regarding a matter listed within the Traffic Committee Agenda, must email council@randwick.nsw.gov.au at least 24 hours prior to the meeting.
 Details on how to join the meeting would then be provided.
-Additionally, if a prospective participant wished to make a PowerPoint (or similar) presentation to the Committee, such presentation must be emailed to Council at least 24 hours prior to the meeting.

 Randwick Traffic Committee is a Committee of Randwick City Council.
-Accordingly, all participants are expected to comply with the Council's Code of Conduct Policy PDF, 334.94 KB.
+Accordingly, all participants are expected to comply with the Council's Code of Conduct Policy PDF, 390.18 KB.
+Please note that all Traffic Committee meetings are recorded.

 Membership